LTiP

 Planning

 The demand model and the supply model for methane and hydrogen are created on the basis of the data provided.
-Hydraulic simulations were used to assess whether all end customers and the required capacities can be supplied at the entry and exit points in the distribution area.
-The necessary projects to maintain and expand the gas infrastructure - consisting of a methane and hydrogen network - for a climate-neutral energy system were then developed together with the network operators.
+Hydraulic simulations within the framework of network modelling are used to assess whether all end customers and the required capacities can be supplied at the entry and exit points in the distribution area.
+The necessary projects to maintain and expand the gas infrastructure - consisting of a methane and hydrogen network - for a climate-neutral energy system are then developed together with the network operators.

 Consultation

-The four-week consultation on the current LTiP took place from 28 October until 29 November 2024.
-During this period, market participants had the opportunity to submit comments on the current LTiP.
-These comments were taken into account in the LTiP.
+The three-week consultation on the current LTiP will take place from 2 until 22 November 2026.
+During this period, market participants have the opportunity to submit comments on the current LTiP.
+These comments will be taken into account in the LTiP.

-The LTiP 2024 was presented to market participants at the Austrian Gas Infrastructure Day.
+The LTiP 2026 will be presented to market participants at the Austrian Gas Infrastructure Day.

 Submission for approval